 Trams operate best when running out of road traffic:

-- Ideally, use cross roads with tram tracks, rather than running along roads.
+- Ideally, build tram tracks across roads, rather than running tracks along roads.
 The construction of tram tracks, especially near complex road junctions, may require some trial and error to obtain the desired alignment.

 - Where no open space is available, watch prevailing road traffic levels and try to avoid the busiest roads.
 Double-carriageway roads may appear preferable to single-carriageway, but traffic conflicts with the tram can be just as intense.
 Remember trams can often continue along dead-end streets, which have little road traffic.